-- 12.1 Match warning signals will be numeral pennants. - 12.2 The next flight number will be displayed on the RC boat. - 12.3 The attention signal will be displayed 7 minutes before the first starting signal in each flight.
-This changes RRS C3.1. - 12.4 When an attention signal is going to be made, the RC may call attention to the impending signal by making repetitive sound signals with a horn approximately 15 seconds before the attention signal. - 12.5 The preparatory signal will be either a White flag, or a "C" flag with a colored flag and multiple sound signals.
-If a White flag is displayed, Mark W will be a white buoy.
+- 12.1 Match warning signals will be numeral pennants. - 12.2 The next flight number will be displayed on the RC boat. - 12.3 When an attention signal is going to be made, the RC may call attention to the impending signal by making repetitive sound signals with a horn approximately 15 seconds before the attention signal. - 12.4 The preparatory signal will be either a "P" flag, or a "C" flag with a colored flag and multiple sound signals.
+If a "P" flag is displayed, Mark W will be an orange buoy.
 If a "C" flag is displayed with a colored flag and multiple sound signals, Mark W will be a buoy that is the same color as the colored flag displayed with the "C" flag.
-This changes C3.1.
+This changes RRS C3.1.